Agriculture and Horticulture Information

 New to Gardening?
 Check out our New Gardener Resources to get your Wisconsin garden started quickly and easily.

-Ask A Gardnening Question
+Ask A Gardening Question

 Looking for an expert to advice on your garden questions?
-Please fill out the form and attach relevant photographs concerning your garden issues.
+Please click on the link to complete a series of questions, attach relevant photographs concerning your garden issues.
 Your inquiry will be responded to by an Extension staff member or a Master Gardener Volunteer in your area.
 Thank you for visiting the Wisconsin Horticulture website.
+Ask a Gardening Question

 Soil Testing Information for Homeowners